Theological Studies Graduate Programs

 LMU offers Master of Arts degrees in Theology and Pastoral Theology.

-Each of these master's programs offers students the opportunity to study in several areas, including biblical, historical, systematic, and moral theology, comparative theology, and pastoral ministry with special emphasis on the Roman Catholic theological tradition.
+Each of these master's programs offers students the opportunity to study in several areas, including biblical, historical, systematic, moral theology, comparative theology, and pastoral ministry with special emphasis on the Roman Catholic theological tradition.
 The pastoral theology program includes an additional ministry and counseling emphasis in addition to foundational courses in theology.

-M.A. in Theological Studies
+M.A. in Theology

-Loyola Marymount University's M.A. in Theological Studies Program provides students with a firm foundation in the methods of biblical, historical, systematic, and moral theology, with special emphasis on the Roman Catholic tradition.
+Loyola Marymount University's M.A. in Theology Program provides students with a firm foundation in the methods of biblical, historical, systematic, and moral theology, with special emphasis on the Roman Catholic tradition.
 The program engages students in a wide range of ethical and cross-cultural concerns, and in ecumenical and interreligious dialogue.

 The goal of the program is to provide a general and integrated exploration of these areas for students seeking to teach on a secondary level, for students preparing for further graduate education, and for students with a strong interest in theology beyond the undergraduate level.